 For formulas where there is an IF ITEM (List Name) = List Name Item, you will replace the second section of the formula after the ‘=’ to directly reference the correct line item in the list selections.

 Old Formula = If ITEM(Accounts) = Accounts.Product Sales THEN Full PL.Amount ELSE 0 New Formula = IF ITEM(Accounts) = List Selections.Select Product Sales THEN Full PL.Amount ELSE 0

 (Option 2) Modeling for complex logic and many to many relationship:

 In the event that you are building more complex modeling logic in your model, you should start by building Boolean references that you can use in your formulas.
 To accomplish this, you will create a new module with Boolean line items for each logic type that you need.
-Sticking with the same example as above, if we need to build a variance report where we have different logic depending on the region, I would start by creating a module by region that has different line items for each different logic that I need similar to the view below:
+Sticking with the same example as above, if you need to build a variance report where you have different logic depending on the region, start by creating a module by region that has different line items for each different logic that you need similar to the view below:

 IF Region Logic.Logic 1 THEN logic1 ELSE IF Region Logic.Logic 2 THEN logic2 ELSE IF Region Logic.Logic 3 THEN logic3 ELSE 0

 Here is a screenshot of what the end result may look like: